Mint Tin Mini Apocalypse

-- Claim the manhole cover by standing 1 meep on it
+- claim the manhole cover by standing 1 meep on it, or

-- Push an opponent off the manhole cover to claim cover (place them standing)
+- push an opponent off the manhole cover to claim cover (place them standing), or

-- Throw the claimed manhole cover to knock down the monster
+- throw the claimed manhole cover to knock down the monster, or

 Claiming the manhole cover activates the monster if not yet activated.

 The manhole cover can only be thrown once.
 UPDATE Below!